20/09/2022

 They can be an excellent solution for those who need glasses that are free at the bottom, especially if they are glasses used for reading.

-A peculiarity: some models feature the frame only at the bottom, leaving the upper part free.
+A particularity: some models feature the frame only at the bottom, leaving the upper part free.
 They are rather eccentric glasses but certainly make a certain impression.

 The materials of the frames